 Garth Brooks reassessing stadium tour because of COVID surge

 NASHVILLE, Tenn.
-(AP) - Country star Garth Brooks says he will be reassessing whether to continue future dates on his stadium tour in light of the rising number of COVID-19 cases across the country.
+(AP) — Country star Garth Brooks said he will be reassessing whether to continue his stadium tour because of the rising number of COVID-19 cases.

-Brooks said in a statement that while he’s scheduled to play the next two tour stops in Missouri and Nebraska, he will not put tickets on sale for the next planned stop in Seattle.
+In a statement issued on Tuesday, Brooks said he is still scheduled to play the next two shows scheduled in Kansas City and Lincoln, Nebraska, but will not put tickets on sale for the next planned stop, Seattle in September.

-Brooks said he will take a three-week break to assess what to do with the remainder of the tour.
+Brooks was already scheduled to take a three-week break after the Aug.
+14 show in Nebraska and will take that time to assess what to do about the remainder of the dates in 2021.
+He is also scheduled to play Cincinnati; Charlotte, North Carolina; Baltimore and Boston.

-Brooks resumed touring in July, playing mostly stadiums where he regularly performs in front of 60,000 to 70,000 people.
+“It breaks my heart to see city after city go on sale and then have to ask those sweet people and the venues to reschedule,” Brooks said in a statement.
+“We have a three week window coming up where we, as a group, will assess the remainder of the stadium tour this year.
+It’s humbling to see people put this much faith in you as an artist, and it kills me to think I am letting them down.”

+Brooks, one of the biggest selling entertainers in music, restarted touring in July and regularly performs in front of 60,000-70,000 people per stadium.
+Many of his shows sell out well in advance.

 Copyright 2021 The Associated Press.
 All rights reserved.